 Samuel L. Jackson has quite a poker face when he’s not speaking.
 My friend and I were sitting in front in his line of vision and we both happened to get this shot.

 Then just a few minutes later, this one!

 Catherine Keener’s smile is beautiful.
 She’s very sweet in her obvious love for the project, and she was excited to have gotten to know the rest of the cast that she hadn’t worked with yet, to see all their uniqueness from beginning to end.

 Holly was on the far end but her smile stood out as she shared that while she knows Incredibles 2 is a kids movie, it’s also not a kids movie.
 The adults out there love it as much as the kids, and Brad also joked that many adults had to make excuses or make things up because they want to come see it alone.
 I’m with them both — it is for kids, but it’s equally funny and enjoyable as an adult.

 There’s so much more I could share, but instead, I’ll end it by saying that you need to go see the movie when it comes out.
 I’ll have a review post up on Friday morning, so be sure to check back then!

-Have you watched the trailer yet?
+Now that you’ve learned a lot about the Incredibles 2 cast, have you watched the trailer yet?
 I guarantee, once you watch it once, you’re going to be hooked!